Enzojz/ultimate_station_2/tutorial/readme.md

 ### 3.4 Color modifiers

 ## Recommandations
-* As in February 2023, it's recommanded to use the mod with beta version of the game rather than release version.
-The reason is that in the release version, there's a vertical offset between defined slot position and rendered slot, this offset may make trouble using modifiers.
+* As in February 2023, it's recommended to use the mod with beta version of the game rather than release version.
+The reason is that in the release version, there's a vertical offset between defined slot position and rendered slot, this offset may cause trouble when using modifiers.

-* If you are building complicated station, it's recommanded to start to build from origin, rather than use parameters, since some modifications on parts of station, especially radius, may make colission with untouched parts of the station, but this problem doesn't exist if you build the station from a minimal state.
+* If you are building a complicated station, it's recommended to start to build from origin, rather than use parameters.
+This is because some modifications on parts of station, especially radius, may cause collisions with untouched parts of the station, but this problem doesn't exist if you build the station from a minimal state.